BenSchwartz96/meet/README.md

 ## Try it out

-This app is currently awaiting proper google verification.
-Until this is achieved, there are two ways to access the app.
+This app has not been verified by Google.
+Until verification is obtained (given that this is a learning project, this may not happen), there are two ways to access the app.

 If you would like to see the live version of the app, linked to the Google Calendar API, you can do so [here.](https://benschwartz96.github.io/meet/) Given that it is not yet properly verified, you would need to choose a Google account, click 'advanced' in the bottom left when it tells you the app has not been verified, and choose to continue anyway.
+Do so at your own risk (though you can inspect to code to be assured that there is none).

 If you would prefer to see a locally hosted version of the app (using only sample data), the easiest way is to clone the repository using the steps below in your terminal.